What We Treat

 DEFINING EATING DISORDERS

 A person with an eating disorder may have an unhealthy weight.
-There are a variety of signs of an eating disorder, including having an unhealthy weight, a skewed sense of what they look like, or bad breath from purging.
+There are various signs of an eating disorder, including having an unhealthy weight, a skewed sense of what they look like, or bad breath from purging.

-The Los Angeles Outpatient Center specializes in the treatment of eating disorders.
-We offer acceptance and commitment therapy, which stops the behaviors of the eating disorder.
-We also help you work through the underlying needs and issues that are at the root of the eating disorder.
-Our treatments help the whole person, not just the symptoms of the disorder.
+The Los Angeles Outpatient Center specializes in the management and treatment of eating disorders.
+We offer acceptance and commitment therapy and also help you work through the underlying needs and issues at the root of the eating disorder.
+You'll work with an ED specialist in individual therapy and participate in an array of groups led by a specialist and mental health professionals.
+Our therapeutic program helps the whole person, not just the symptoms of the disorder.

 TREATMENT CAN HELP ANOREXIA